o3de/community/guides/o3de-code-review-guidelines.md

 If there is a point of discussion on a PR that cannot be quickly resolved, consider reaching out directly to the change author to talk it over (either over Discord, a separate GitHub discussion or even an RFC - sometimes a voice call is even better if possible).
 In our experience this leads to better outcomes for both parties and avoids potential misunderstandings.
 Leaving a brief update on the PR with the resolution afterwards is good practice too.

-## Contributors, Reviewers and Maintainers
+## Contributors, reviewers and maintainers

 Once a PR is approved by two or more reviewers, an AR run can commence.
 Currently only [maintainers](https://github.com/orgs/o3de/teams/maintainers) can initiate builds so please feel free to ask for someone with access to start a build.
 The list of PRs can be found here - [Change Requests](https://jenkins.build.o3de.org/job/O3DE/view/change-requests/).
 Search for the PR number to review the current status of the build.
 Once AR has completed and there are no failures, a PR can be merged by a maintainer.